aws-amplify/aws-amplify.github.io/media/ui_library.md

 ## Typography

 ### Primary Typefaces
-AWS websites primarily deploy the Amazon Ember typeface with some support from standard Helvetica Neue.
-In general, all typographical treatments should be limited within these options to maintain consistency across services.
+AWS Amplify components primarily deploy the Amazon Ember typeface with some support from standard Helvetica Neue.
+In general, all typographical treatments should be limited within these options to maintain consistency across user interface.
 On some smaller treatments, Helvetica may be more appropriate then Ember for visual acuity and readbility and when operating system and browser compatibility are a deep concern.

 <span class="title">Font Family</span>
 <span class="inline-img">![Amazon Ember Bold]({%if jekyll.environment == 'production'%}{{site.amplify.baseurl}}{%endif%}/images/Style_Guide/ember_bold.png)</span>